-- The Government has estimated that up to 17 million working days are lost each year in the UK because of alcohol-related sickness, costing employers around £1.7 billion (NICE, 2010).
+- 17 million working days are lost each year in the UK because of alcohol-related sickness, costing employers around £1.7 billion (NICE, 2010).

 - The total annual cost of alcohol-related absenteeism and ‘presenteeism’ (attending work when ill) to the UK economy is estimated to be £7.3 billion due to losses in productivity (Home Office, 2012).

 Alcohol Change UK highlight a number of alcohol-related workplace issues:

 - 35% of people say they've noticed colleagues under the influence of alcohol or drugs at work